Tools

 Start a timer when you begin client work.
 At the end of the week, see exactly how many hours went to each project - no guessing on invoices.

-Think you're putting in the hours?
+Think you are putting in the hours?
 Prove it.
-Log your study sessions and watch the weekly trends — consistency matters more than marathon days.
+Log your study sessions and watch the weekly trends - consistency matters more than marathon days.

 Deep work vs. meetings

-New managers are always surprised where the hours go.
-DayLens makes it visible — so you can protect the time that matters.
+New managers are often surprised where the hours go.
+DayLens makes it visible - so you can protect the time that matters.

 Morning clarity

-Choose 2–3 things that actually matter today.
-Not a to-do list — just the things you'd be glad you did by tonight.
+Choose 2-3 things that actually matter today.
+Not a full to-do list - just the things you would be glad you did by tonight.

 Weekend with purpose

-Friday evening: set 2–3 intentions for the weekend.
-Not a packed schedule — just the things you'd regret not doing by Sunday night.
+Friday evening: set 2-3 priorities for the weekend.
+Not a packed schedule - just the things you would regret not doing by Sunday night.

 Noticing patterns

 After a few weeks, browse your past days.
-You'll start to see what keeps appearing, what keeps slipping, and where your energy actually goes.
+You start to see what keeps appearing, what keeps slipping, and where your energy actually goes.